kelvinz/code-notes/courses/spark_docs.md

 Use the Less or Equal patch to make something happen when the value coming from the input patch is less than or equal to a preset value.
 	first input + second input => less or equal

+*Less Than Patch*
+Use the Less Than patch to make something happen when the value coming from the input patch is less than a preset value.
+	first input + second input => less than